 - (a) Tools.-The employer shall provide for each employee all necessary tools.
-The employee shall replace or pay for any tools so provided if lost through negligence. - (b) Suitable asbestos sheets and coloured glasses shall be provided by employers for the protection of electric arc and oxy-acetylene operators and their assistants, and suitable mica or other goggles for emery-wheel operators. - (c) Suitable canvas or leather gloves shall be provided by employers for the operators of pneumatic tools. - (d) Hand riveting on rivets \$-in. diameter and upwards shall be performed double handed. - (14) EXTRA RATES NOT CUMULATIVE.-Extra rates in this Determination prescribed, including rates prescribed in Clause (5), are not cumulative so as to exceed the maximum of double the ordinary rates.
+The employee shall replace or pay for any tools so provided if lost through negligence. (b) Suitable asbestos sheets and coloured glasses shall be provided by employers for the protection of electric and oxy-acetylene operators and their assistants, and suitable mica or other goggles for emery-wheel operators. (c) Suitable canvas or leather gloves shall be provided by employers for the operators of pneumatic tools. (d) Hand riveting on rivets \$\frac{1}{2}\$-in. diameter and upwards shall be performed double handed.

-W. W. HARRIS, Chairman.
+(14) EXTRA RATES NOT CUMULATIVE. - Extra rates in this Determination prescribed, including rates prescribed in Clause (5), are not cumulative so as to exceed the maximum of double the ordinary rates. . .

-F. A. MARZORINI, Secretary.
+W. W. HARRIS.
+Chairman.
+J. B. McINDOE, Secretary.

-Melbourne, 12th May, 1933.
+Melbourne, 2nd May, 1934.